undoLogic/digi-display/README.md

 Follow the instructions how to connect to your WiFi network https://www.digi-display.com/Pages/faqs

-To prepare a new device
+### Installation
-- After you install the new ubuntu system
+- After you install the new ubuntu system.
+This will download the neccessary files and auto upgrade the computer to the latest security updates
 - open a browser and type:
 ```
 http://get.digi-display.com